 Assignments and Exams

 Your grade will be determined by four exams and one paper.
 The paper is due at the end of the semester.
+You can get a maximum of 16 points for the paper and 84 points for the exams.

 Paper